storacha/specs/w3-account.md

 1. Synchronizing delegations to namespaces across multiple user agents on multiple devices is difficult because of the use of non-memorable [`did:key`] identifiers.
 2. Recovering access if the user loses access to all devices is also a challenge.

 To address these issues, we propose the concept of an account as a way to aggregate and manage capabilities under a human-meaningful identifier such as an email address.

-Specifically, we propose deriving an account identifier from a user-controlled email address in the form of a [`did:mailto`] identifier, which can act as the [principal] in [UCAN] delegation chains.
+Specifically, with did:mailto Accounts we propose deriving an account identifier from a user-controlled email address in the form of a [`did:mailto`] identifier, which can act as the [principal] in [UCAN] delegation chains.

 Using an account identifier based on a memorable email address solves the discovery problem, and email-based authorization flows provide a smoother onboarding experience by hiding the complexity of [PKI].
 With this approach, users can aggregate all of their delegations under a single account identifier and re-delegate desired capabilities to other agents.